-Labour and Employment Comparative Guide - Employment and HR - Japan
+Labour and Employment Comparative Guide

 3.1 Is there a national minimum wage that must be adhered to?

-The Minimum Wage Law provides for a minimum wage.
-Wages differ per region and industry and the minimum hourly wage in Tokyo is JPY1,013 (as at October 2020).
+The Minimum Wage Act provides for a minimum wage.
+Wages differ per region and industry and the minimum hourly wage in Tokyo is JPY1,163 (as of October 2024).

 3.2 Is there an entitlement to payment for overtime?